bluzelle/curium/HardForkContestInstruction.md

 1. Signup through https://sod.bluzelle.com/sod2-signup

-2. Follow the respective instruction below to set up a node on testnet:
+2. Follow the respective instructions below, to set up a node on testnet:

 - **If you are an existing Soft Mainnet validator**, please follow [this guide](NetworkRehearsalInstructions/NetworkRehearsalInstructions.md) (rehearsal path). (⚠️Note: You need to create a new separate node on the testnet for this contest.
 This serves as a form of "rehearsal" for our real mainnet hard fork.
 Please **DO NOT** turn off your current node on the soft mainnet until we launch the production mainnet.)